3 Smart Credit Tips to Avoid Piling on Holiday Debt

 Once you’re in this state of mind, overusing your credit card or line of credit is as tempting as a second helping of turkey on the big day.

 Before you tap into these accounts, remember they’re designed to act as a safety net in unexpected emergencies.
-Since you can expect the holidays to arrive roughly the same time every year, there’s nothing unexpected about the festivities or their cost.
+Since the holidays arrive roughly at the same time every year, nothing is surprising about the festivities or their cost.

 Next year, add festive spending to your annual budget.
-You can set aside a little bit of cash starting in January, compounding your holiday fund with each month you contribute.
-By the end of the year, you’ll have the cash to use on the festivities without changing your everyday spending or misusing a line of credit.
+Starting in January, you can set aside some cash, compounding your holiday fund with each month you contribute.
+By the end of the year, you’ll have the money to use on the festivities without changing your everyday spending or misusing a line of credit.